kube-rs/kube/README.md

 All watch calls have timeouts set to `10` seconds as a default (and kube always waits that long regardless of activity).
 If you like to hammer the API less, you can either call `.poll()` less often and the events will collect on the kube side (if you don't wait too long and get a Gone).
 You can configure the timeout with `.timeout(n)` on the `Informer` or `Reflector`.

 ## Raw Api
-You can elide the large `k8s-openapi` dependency if you only are working with Informers/Reflectors, or you are happy to supply partial definitions of the native objects you are working with.
-You will have to specify the complete expected output type to serialize as however:
+You can elide the large `k8s-openapi` dependency if you only are working with Informers/Reflectors, or you are happy to supply partial or complete definitions of the native objects you are working with:

 ```rust
 #[derive(Deserialize, Serialize, Clone)]